 Without open source, many of the systems and applications we take for granted simply would not exist.
 All the big players in computing come from, or owe a huge creative debt to, the open-source community, and continue to rely on its talent and expertise when developing new products.

-In the spirit of open source, Ubuntu is absolutely free to download, use, share and improve however and whenever you like.
+In the spirit of open source, Ubuntu is absolutely free to download, use, share and improve.
+Please note, however, that the Ubuntu name and logo are protected trademarks, subject to our intellectual property rights policy.

 There are 10 core principles of open-source software: